-The retrieved records will contain all three search terms "ANDed" together.
+The retrieved records will each contain all three search terms "ANDed" together.

-Note that, whenever you enter more than one search term, whether it is a single word or a phrase, the system will combine them with AND.
+Note that, whenever you enter more than one search term, whether it is a single word or a phrase, the system will combine them with AND unless you specify otherwise.
 The AND operator is "implied", and doesn't need to typed into your search statement, but you can type it in, if you wish to, as shown below.